silascunha/calculadora-java-swing/README.md

 # Calculadora no Swing do Java
-Essa calculadora está feita utilizando o Swing do Java
+Essa calculadora está sendo feita utilizando o Swing do Java